 Look at the Challenge Mat again.
 What skill might be worth learning?
-Discuss how some of these techniques can help you navigate the Challenge Mat reliably Moving Straight and turning - basic movements needed for any navigation Moving Until a Line - allows you to know exactly here you are on a mat Line Following - allows you to traverse long distances and know where you are Squaring on a Line - allows you to straighten out to a perpendicular line Wall Following - allows you to be straight along a wall Backing into a Wall - allows you to straighten out if you are crooked
+Discuss how some of these techniques can help you navigate the Challenge Mat reliably.
+Some techniques may be more useful than others.

+Moving Straight and turning - basic movements needed for any navigation Moving Until a Line - allows you to know exactly where you are on a mat Line Following - allows you to traverse long distances and know where you are (there are no long lines in UNEARTHED)

+Squaring on a Line - allows you to straighten out to a perpendicular line Wall Following - allows you to be straight along a wall Backing into a Wall - allows you to straighten out if you are crooked